 - Muzzle Flashlight: The clerics use this to slow down the Angels while the Doctor and Amy get the door open.

-- Near-Villain Victory: Before the end of the episode, Octavian and several clerics are dead, Amy still can't open her eyes, the other clerics with them have been erased from existence, River, Amy and the Doctor are in the flight deck which is surrounded by dozens of Weeping Angels, and to cap it all off, if something isn't "fed" to the crack, they're all going to be erased anyway.
+- Near-Villain Victory: Before the end of the episode, Octavian and the other clerics are dead, Amy still can't open her eyes, the other clerics with them have been erased from existence, River, Amy and the Doctor are in the flight deck surrounded by dozens of Weeping Angels, and to cap it all off, if something isn't "fed" to the crack, they're all going to be erased anyway.

 - Negative Space Wedgie: The cracks are revealed to be this, as they are explosions from the end of time that will erase you from existence if you get too close to them.